-HRT, hormone replacement therapy, is a type of medication regiment used to help balance levels of estrogen and progesterone in women.
-This is taken around the time a woman reaches menopause.
+Hormone replacement therapy (HRT), is a type of medication regiment used to help balance levels of estrogen and progesterone.
+It is administered to women as a treatment for the symptoms of menopause.

-Menopause is normally part of a woman’s life and is experienced in a woman when her period stops.
-The woman’s body makes less estrogen and progesterone during menopause, leading to symptoms such as night sweats, hot flashes, vaginal dryness, and weaker bones.
+Menopause is a normal part of a woman’s life which occurs when menstruation stops.
+A woman’s body makes less estrogen and progesterone during menopause, leading to symptoms such as night sweats, hot flashes, vaginal dryness, and decreased bone density.

 The estrogen pill is the most common form of HRT.
 Most estrogen pills are taken once a day without food while others have a more complicated dosing schedule.
 Examples of estrogen pills include:

 - Estrogen pills reduce the symptoms of menopause and lower the risk of osteoporosis.

 - Estrogen therapy can cause an increased risk of strokes and blood clots.

 - HRT can also cause painful and swollen breasts, vaginal discharge, headaches, and nausea.

 - Oral estrogen ican be toxic to the liver, so any women with liver problems should refrain from oral estrogen therapy.